TobitSoftware/chayns-components/src/react-chayns-file_input/README.md

 | content.icon      | Icon that should be shown on button                                        | string/object |               |
 | content.children  | JSX that should be shown on button                                         | node          |               |

-<sup id="directory">1</sup>: limited browser support.
+<span id="directory">1</span>: limited browser support.
 No Support for IE, Safari or mobile browsers.

 ### ErrorMessages ###
 | Property          | Description                                                                | Type          | Default Value |